mikesol/wall/docs/src/sets-1.md

 :[ apple banana pear ]
 ```

-Sets are just functions whose domain contains all valid Wall values and whose range is `true` and `false`.
+Sets are just functions whose domain contains all valid Wall values and whose range contains `true` and `false`.
 All elements present in the set produce `true`, and all elements not present in the set produce `false`.
 Thus, the following code is valid Wall syntax.

 ```
 w> apple banana pear =